alakeldev/passwords-generator-and-manager/README.md

 - Easily to back to their saved passwords whenever they need them.

 ### New User Goals:
-- Generate fast small passwords that are easy to remember but still secure.
+- Generate fast small-medium passwords that are easy to remember but still secure.
+- Generate fast long passwords that are really secure and hard to guess.
 - Share their passwords and usernames with trusted family members or friends.

 ### Future Goals:
-The most of these features are in the version of "Norton" Passwords Generator and Manager:
+The most of the following features are in the version of "Norton" Passwords Generator and Manager:
 - Provide a password strength meter that shows the strength of each password generated.
 - Provide a feature that allows users to import and export their passwords to other applications.
 - Biometric authentication technologies such as facial recognition or fingerprint scanning.